-The Active Neighbourhoods community projects demonstrate how policymakers, professionals, community groups and citizens can work together to develop plans and solutions that promote active transportation and active citizen engagement in communities.
-This report details best practices and lessons learned through diverse on-the-ground collaborations.
-Three partners, the Montreal Urban Ecology Center, the Toronto Centre for Active Transportation and the Sustainable Calgary Society, have adopted an innovative cooperative approach across Canada.
+This report details the successes, challenges, and lessons learned during our twelve Active Neighbourhoods community pilot projects.
+Discover how policymakers, professionals, community groups, and citizens can work together to develop plans and solutions that promote active transportation and active citizen engagement in communities.
+Three partners, the Montréal Urban Ecology Center, the Toronto Centre for Active Transportation and the Sustainable Calgary Society, have adopted an innovative cooperative approach across Canada.
+Published in November 2017.
 Published in November 2017.

 In urban areas, the speed of motorized traffic can create problems of safety and comfort for pedestrians and cyclists, as well as affect the tranquility of residents and users of public spaces.
 Learn more about traffic calming measures to reduce speed in our fourth factsheet.
 Published in Octobre 2016.

 Promoting active mobility in urban areas is an excellent strategy for sustainable development and public health.
 It is still necessary that the movements of vulnerable users can be done in a safe environment.
 Find out how it is possible to improve securing intersections and crossings in our fact sheet.
 Published in October 2016.